meilisearch/firestore-meilisearch/README.md

 Any new contribution is more than welcome in this project!

-If you want to know more about the development workflow or want to contribute, please visit our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!
+If you want to know more about the development workflow or wish to contribute, please see our [contributing guidelines](/CONTRIBUTING.md) for detailed instructions!

 <hr>